LASER-Yi/launchbar-actions/README.md

 # launchbar-self-actions
-Launchbar action for myself to use
+This is the Launchbar actions collection for myself to use.